+Update 11 Apr 2024: Track changes address a gap found in the modelling of ConnectionAngleTapChanger

 StepOperationalLimitTable - Describes a tabular curve for how the operational limit varies with the tap step.

 StepLimitTablePoint - Describes each limit per step in the operational limit curve.